College Life

 Student ID Cards

-Annual Clark College student photo ID cards can be purchased in the Clark College Bookstore, Gaiser Hall, for a minimal fee.
+Annual Clark College student photo ID cards can be obtained in the Clark College Bookstore, Gaiser Hall, for a minimal fee.
 Current registration and valid photo ID are required to obtain a Clark College student ID (being on wait list is not considered registered).
-ID cards are not required by the College but do provide free or discounted admission to College events and may qualify for student discounts offered by many local businesses.
+ID cards are not required by the College but do provide free or discounted admission to College events and may qualify for student discounts offered by many local businesses..

 Tutoring Services